CmsHI/pPbJPsiAnalysis/analysisMacros/FittingResult/dir_1D_param/README.txt

-Here parameter distributions from fit is stored
+Here parameter distributions from fit are stored